wpmetabox/docs/_docs/fields/file-upload.md

 ## Overview

-The file upload field displayes an inline upload area that you can drag and drop files into.
-You can also select files from the Media Library.
+The file upload field displayes an inline upload area that you can drag and drop or select files to upload.

-This field is very similar to [file advanced](/fields/file-advanced/).
-The only different is the file advanced shows a **+ Add Media** button instead of the inline upload area.
+Note that this field doesn't open the Media Library popup for selecting existing files.
+You can upload new files only.

 ## Screenshot